MicrosoftDocs/well-architected/well-architected/scalability/load-testing.md

 description: Learn how load testing in Azure can help you assess the performance, stability, and behavior of your application.
 author: martinekuan
 ms.author: martinek
-ms.date: 12/08/2021
+ms.date: 05/05/2023
 ms.topic: conceptual
-ms.service: architecture-center
+ms.service: waf
-ms.subservice: well-architected
+ms.subservice: waf-pillar-efficiency
 ms.custom:
   - How are you handling user load?
   - article